 Christina ten Hövel

 Christina ten Hövel is a Formalities Expert in the Department of Practice and Procedures at the European Patent Office in The Hague.
 She joined the Office in 2003 and is involved in the implementation of procedural changes as well as issuing instructions and procedural advice to formalities officers.
-In addition, she has been a member of the project for the technical implementation of the Unitary Patent for the last 4 years.
+In addition, she has been a member of the project for the technical implementation of the Unitary Patent for the last five years.
 Since 2015 she has also worked as a Key Account Manager in the Department for Customer Business Development.